SBP Premium Calculator (Survivor Benefit Plan)

 - Rounding: This calculator rounds to cents for display.
 Payroll deductions may follow specific rounding conventions.

-- COLA and future changes: SBP annuities are commonly inflation-adjusted over time, but this calculator shows today’s dollar estimate based solely on the base amount.
+- COLA and future changes: SBP base amounts and annuities are inflation-adjusted over time, but this calculator shows today’s dollar estimate based solely on the base amount.

 - Eligibility & beneficiary rules: Actual payable benefits depend on beneficiary eligibility, election category (including former spouse elections), remarriage rules, and other program requirements.